mrsaraei/mrsaraei/README.md

 </div>

 <p align="justify">Ph.D. student in Biomedical Engineering specializing in multimodal physiological data analysis, including biosignals, medical imaging, and wearable sensor data.
-Experienced in signal and image processing, as well as machine learning techniques, with a track record of integrating analytical algorithms into experimental biomedical systems.
-Proficient in Python and MATLAB for developing end-to-end image and signal processing pipelines and implementing machine learning methods for experimental clinical research applications.</p>
+Experienced in biomedical signal and image processing and machine learning, with a strong track record of integrating analytical algorithms into experimental systems.
+Proficient in Python and MATLAB for developing end-to-end image and signal processing pipelines and implementing machine learning methods for clinical and experimental research applications.</p>

 ## Education